AdamWudarczyk/Portfolio/README.md

 ```
 Hi, I'm Adam Wudarczyk.
 It's nice to have you here!

-Below is my experience and the things I have done/learned/read to develop my testing skills.
+Below is my experience and the things I have done and learned to develop my testing skills.
 ```

 # **STACK**